AtomScott/PySubspace/docs/tutorials/README.md

-# cvlab_toolbox
+# Getting Started

+## Introduction
-This is the repository of CVLAB toolbox
+This is the repository of [CVLAB](https://en.home.cvlab.cs.tsukuba.ac.jp/) toolbox, which contains various subspace methods for classification.

 ## Usage